Mayo Clinic Care Network Content

 Alternative medicine

-Supportive therapies can help ease some of the symptoms and complications of Parkinson's disease, such as pain, fatigue and depression.
-When performed in combination with your treatments, these therapies might improve your quality of life:
+Supportive therapies may help ease some of the symptoms of Parkinson's disease, such as pain, fatigue and depression.
+When combined with your medical treatments, they may improve your quality of life.
+These include:

 • Massage.
 Massage therapy can reduce muscle tension and promote relaxation.
-This therapy, however, is rarely covered by health insurance.
+This therapy is rarely covered by health insurance.

 • Tai chi.
-An ancient form of Chinese exercise, tai chi employs slow, flowing motions that may improve flexibility, balance and muscle strength.
-Tai chi may also help prevent falls.
+An ancient form of Chinese exercise, tai chi uses slow, flowing motions that may improve flexibility, balance and muscle strength.
+Tai chi also may help prevent falls.
 Several forms of tai chi are tailored for people of any age or physical condition.

 • Alexander technique.
 This technique — which focuses on muscle posture, balance and thinking about how you use muscles — may reduce muscle tension and pain.